juliouribe/DSAPractice/systemDesign/loadBalancer.md

 IP hash: Combines incoming traffic's source and destination IP addresses and uses a mathematical function to convert it into a hash.
 Based on the hash, the connection is assigned to a specific server.

+## Reverse Proxy

+Acts as a buffer between a web server and a client.
+Can block certain IPs and hide information related to the private servers.
+Lets you still use private IPs and have a single public IP.
+The value of a reverse proxy is available with a single server.
+Only downsides are that they add complexity to the system and are a single point of failure on their own.